madlogos/sqlzoo/README_EN.md

 ## Foreword

 [SQLZOO](https://www.sqlzoo.net) is a free online SQL bootcamp playground developed with MediaWiki by Andrew Cumming.
 It provides a series of SQL problems varying from easy to difficult for users to submit solutions and get instant feedback interactively.
 This service use MariaDB as database engine which is also compatible with MySQL syntax.
-My repo uses the data set use cases from SQLZOO, with Jupyter Notebook solutions using various popular data science tool stacks such as PostgreSQL, R (majorly `dplyr`), Python (majorly `Pandas`), Hive, Spark, etc.
+My repo uses the data set use cases from SQLZOO, with Jupyter Notebook solutions using various popular data science tool stacks such as PostgreSQL, R (majorly `dplyr`), Python (majorly `Pandas`), Hive, Spark (`PySpark` and `Scala`), etc.

 ## Usage